setelis/angular-se-forms/README.md

  - You can see very basic demo here: http://setelis.github.io/angular-se-forms/demo/
+ - Reference data is get from here: http://docs.seforms.apiary.io/
 * **TODO - more info**

 # Install: